rhart-rup/London-Venue-Hire-Price-Prediction/README.md

 ## Notebooks

 - **Tag_Venue_Scrape.ipynb** - Performs web scrape of Tagvenue, extracting data from all event spaces in London and creates 2 datasets: *tag_venue_space_data.csv* and *tag_venue_space_prices.csv*
+- **tag_data_clean.ipynb** - Cleans the raw scraped datasets, including dealing with null or missing values, identifying erroneous data and re-engneering variables as required to make them sensible for exploration and modelling.

 ## Datasets

-At present, we only have the raw scraped data.
-This data is split into 2 tables as outlined below:
+At present, we have the raw scraped data and the cleaned version of this data.
+Each data set has the same naming convention and description, but are stored in different locations of this repo to indicate if they are clean or raw.

+Each dataset consists of 2 csv files described below:

 - **tag_venue_space_data.csv**: Stores general information on each space, e.g. location, area, capacity, catering details, features etc. One row per event space.
 - **tag_venue_space_prices.csv**: Stores price data for each space.
 The price data is a bit complex, with prices shown for different days of the week and for different time periods e.g. per hour or per day.
 Each row is one price offering for a single space on a single day of the week.
 Each space will have many price offerings and thus each space will have many rows in the csv.

 ## Metadata
+### Cleaned Data
+(To Be Finished)

+### Raw Scraped Data
-### tag_venue_space_data.csv
+#### tag_venue_space_data.csv
-Data |Data type|Description
+Column |Data type|Description
 :---|:---:|:---
 space_url|string|url of event space's web page on Tagvenue.com venue_url|string|url of the venue web page on Tagvenue.com.
 The venue owns the space i.e. the event space resides within the venue.